Culvert: Minimum energy loss culverts

 In the coastal plains of Queensland, Australia, torrential rains during the wet season place a heavy demand on culverts.
 The natural slope of the flood plains is often very small, and little fall (or head loss) is permissible in the culverts.
 Researchers developed and patented the design procedure of minimum energy loss culverts which yield small afflux.

 A minimum energy loss culvert or waterway is a structure designed with the concept of minimum head loss.
 The flow in the approach channel is contracted through a streamlined inlet into the barrel where the channel width is minimum, and then it is expanded in a streamlined outlet before being finally released into the downstream natural channel.
 Both the inlet and the outlet must be streamlined to avoid significant form losses.
 The barrel invert is often lowered to increase the discharge capacity.

 The concept of minimum energy loss culverts was developed by a shire engineer in Victoria and a professor at the University of Queensland during the late 1960s.
 While a number of small-size structures were designed and built in Victoria, some major structures were designed, tested and built in south-east Queensland.

-Forestry

-In forestry, proper use of cross-drainage culverts can improve water quality while allowing forestry operations to continue.